noglitchyo/dealdoh/README.md

 Dealdoh can be use in different manners and for different purposes:
 - as a middleware in a web server and acts as a DNS proxy
-- as a client, using the provided command-line client to make DNS queries
+- as a client, using the provided command-line client to make DNS queries with [dealdoh-client](https://github.com/noglitchyo/dealdoh-client/).
 - as a low-level abstraction layer for development around DNS.

 ## Features